History of Each Native American Tribe

 Most history lessons teach that the American Indian migrated to North America more than 12,000 years ago.
 There was no written history back then, but artifacts found in recent times appear to support that theory.

 The most popular lessons suggest that a solid sheet of ice connected what we now call Russia and Alaska, allowing settlers to walk thousands of miles to settle here.
-There’s no evidence that these “new” Americans found other humans already on the continent.

 A Land of Milk and Honey